widium/Widium/README.md

 ![Banner.png](Banner.png)

-- Student :
-  - self-learning Data Science.
+  - Self-learning in Machine Learning.
-  - in Computer Science at 42 School , Programming in C and C++.
+  - Computer Science Student at 42 School , Programming in C and C++.

 - This Github gathers all my works, exercises, and progress in my learning.